radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 The next RADIUS packet MUST be sent directly after the RADIUS packet before, that is, the peers MUST NOT add padding before, between, or after RADIUS packets.

 When receiving RADIUS packets, a RADIUS/TLS node MUST determine the borders of RADIUS packet based on the `Length` field in the RADIUS header.
-Note that, due to the stream architecture of TLS, it is possible that a RADIUS packet is first recieved only partially, and the remainder of the packet is contained in following fragments.
+Note that, due to the stream architecture of TLS, it is possible that a RADIUS packet is first received only partially, and the remainder of the packet is contained in following fragments.
-Therefore, RADIUS/TLS peers MUST NOT assume that the packet length is invalid solely based on the currenlty available bytes in the stream.
+Therefore, RADIUS/TLS peers MUST NOT assume that the packet length is invalid solely based on the currently available bytes in the stream.

 As an implementation note, it is RECOMMENDED that RADIUS/TLS implementations do not pass a single RADIUS packet to the TLS library in multiple fragments and instead assemble the RADIUS packet and pass it as one unit, in order to avoid unnecessary overhead when sending or receiving (especially if every new write generates a new TLS record) and wait times on the other peer.